Felice63/Figma-MCP-Server-for-VS-Code/readMe.md

 ![Figma MCP image 5](./img/MCP-proc-5.png)

-After you install it, the Figma Server is listed in your VS Code Extensionsunder the `MCP SERVERS - INSTALLED` section.
+After you install it, the Figma Server is listed in your VS Code Extensions under the `MCP SERVERS - INSTALLED` section.

 ![Figma MCP image 6](./img/MCP-proc-6.png)